DEFRA/mine-support-calculation-service/README.md

 Digital service mock to claim public money in the event property subsides into mine shaft.
 The calculation service subscribes to a message queue for new claims and calculates a value for each claim.
 Once calculated it publishes the value to a message queue.

+# Prerequisites

+Either:
+- Docker
+- Docker Compose

+Or:
+- Kubernetes
+- Helm

+Or:
+- Node 10
+- AMQP 1.0 message queue

 # Environment variables

+The following environment variables are required by the application container.
+Values for development are set in the Docker Compose configuration.
+Default values for production-like deployments are set in the Helm chart and may be overridden by build and release pipelines.

  | Name                       | Description                 | Required | Default     | Valid                               | Notes |
  |----------------------------|-----------------------------|:--------:|-------------|-------------------------------------|-------|
  | NODE_ENV                   | Node environment            | no       | development | development,test,production         |       |